Unleash/unleash-proxy/README.md

 The Unleash Proxy simplifies integration with frontend & native applications running in the context of a specific user.
 The Unleash proxy sits between the proxy SDK and the
 Unleash API and ensures that you internal feature toggle configuration is not exposed to the world.

-It provide :
+The proxy offers:

 - **High performance** - a single proxy instance can handle up towards +7000 req/s, and can be horizontally scaled.
 - **Privacy for end-users** - Your end users are not exposed to the unleash API and can be hosted by you This ensures no user data (userId, IPs, etc) is shared.